 Organizational Structure.
 An incident command structure has been set up for avian influenza similar to the incident command system that would be used for any catastrophic event.
-The Poultry Emergency Disease Committee (PEDC) composed of poultry industry representatives from the various industry segments including broilers, primary breeders, commercial layers, and poultry veterinarians from the Georgia Poultry Laboratory Network, the University of Georgia Poultry Diagnostic and Research Center, the USDA Animal and Plant Health Inspection Service and the State Department of Agriculture will work together to implement and direct the response plan.
-Once the incident command system is activated through a confirmed case of LPAI, the PEDC will have responsibility for directing the necessary operations to control and eliminate the disease.
+The Poultry Emergency Disease Committee (PEDC) composed of poultry industry representatives from the various industry segments including broilers, primary breeders, commercial layers, and poultry veterinarians from the Georgia Poultry Laboratory Network, the University of Georgia Poultry Diagnostic and Research Center, the USDA Animal and Plant Health Inspection Service and the State Department of Agriculture will work together to implement and direct the response plan in the case of an out break of low path AI.
+Once LPAI is diagnosed, the PEDC will have responsibility for directing the necessary operations to control and eliminate the disease.
+Should a diagnosis of HPAI occur, A federal incident command structure will be activated and the necessary operations and control of the disease will be coordinated with federal and state authorities.

 Establishment of movement restriction zones.
-The PEDC will establish 2, 6 and 20 mile movement restriction zones around the infected premises.
+The PEDC will establish 2, and 6 mile movement restriction zones around the infected premises in the case of LPAI.
+In the case of HPAI, 6, and 12 mile restriction zones will likely be established.
 Birds or eggs will not be moved from these zones without blood testing for AI.
 Once these zones are established, all house clean out and litter spreading will stop.
 In addition all service activity for farms in these zones will stop.
 All assemblages of poultry (auctions, fairs, flea markets, etc.) will be cancelled all across Georgia.
-Wash stations will be set up at the edge of the 6 mile zone.
-All poultry vehicles leaving the 6 mile zone will have to be cleaned and disinfected (C&D).